Skip to content

 )

-• Parseff.parse_source: the handler reads from a Parseff.Source.t, fetching more data on demand The parser doesn’t know which one it’s running under.
+• Parseff.parse_source: reads from a Parseff.Source.t, fetching more data on demand The parser doesn’t know which one it’s running under.
 The code is identical:

 (* This parser works with both runners *)